mayngo-net/mayngo-net.github.io/writers-compass.markdown

 _Time management_

 Often getting in the way of productivity is time management.
 I can help you to find a workable writing schedule that includes times of rest or time away from the writing (which sometimes can be just as important!)
 We are often overwhelmed with the other demands in our lives and put our writing on the backburner.
-If you know that writing is important to you and need help with making it a priority, we can work on assessing your day, when you have the most creative energy, how you work best (writing in large or small chunks at a time) and determine what kind of schedule might work for you.
-This is more than just about time management – it’s about the creative process, and how we make space for it in our already busy lives.
-This is also about setting boundaries so that writing can become a priority.
+If you know that writing is important to you and need help with making it a priority, we can work on creating space and and setting boundaries.
+This is more than just about time management – it’s about the creative process and how we make space for it in our already busy lives.

 _Writing craft_

-Depending on your writing project or goals, we can go over the basics of storytelling and crafting scenes and dialogue, how to write an essay for impact or how to write for sound in an audio drama, as just a few examples.
-We will work together to fine tune the writing on your particular project, identify your strengths and weaknesses as a writer and learn ways to continually improve your craft.
+Depending on your writing project or goals, we can work on the craft of writing - basics of storytelling, creative non-fiction, essay-writing, audio drama, as just a few examples.
+We can identify your strengths and weaknesses as a writer and learn ways to continually improve your craft.

 _Emotional support_